benbankes/speedtest-pi/README.md

 Some hardware on the Raspberry Pi limits the network throughput that can be achieved.
 If the internet bandwidth is above these limits, the log may report bandwidths that are below what can be achieved with the same internet connection on different hardware.

-Raspberry Pi 1 - The CPU limits network traffic to about 20Mbps Raspberry Pi 2 - The NIC card limits network traffic to 100Mbps Raspberry PI 3 - The NIC card limits network traffic to 100Mbps
+- Raspberry Pi 1 - The CPU limits network traffic to about 20Mbps
+- Raspberry Pi 2 - The NIC card limits network traffic to 100Mbps
+- Raspberry Pi 3 - The NIC card limits network traffic to 100Mbps

 Although untested, speedtest-pi will probably work perfectly fine on any Debian-based operating system (eg. Ubuntu) with Python 2 or 3.